 Premier League spending has gone up across the entire league and Chelsea made six high-profile signings at a cost of around £187m this summer.

-However, their net spend since January 2017 is at only £25m and Chelsea would have made a profit if they had successfully sold Diego Costa to Atletico Madrid.
-Chelsea have gone from being a billionaire's toy to a money-making opportunity, thanks in part to the sale of several of their numerous loanees.
+But their net spend since January 2017 is now a profit following the sale of Diego Costa to Atletico Madrid.
+Chelsea have gone from being a free-spending billionaire's toy to a club that spends the money it brings in, thanks in part to their notorious loan system.

 The club's directors want to sign younger players for their re-sale value.
-This is repositioning the club from being like Paris Saint-Germain, to being more like Borussia Dortmund, who have a great reputation for developing and then selling youngsters at great profit.
+This is a repositioning of the club's approach from shopping in Paris Saint-Germain's market to that of Borussia Dortmund, who have a reputation for developing and then selling youngsters at a profit.

-PSG and Manchester City become are pushing their budgets and challenging UEFA's Financial Fair Play regulations while the Blues become more sustainable.
-However, this puts them out of the running to sign players like Neymar.
+On the one hand, PSG and Manchester City become are pushing their budgets and challenging UEFA's Financial Fair Play regulations while the Blues become more sustainable.
+On the other, this puts Chelsea out of the running to sign truly world-class players like Neymar.

-Chelsea still aim to win trophies but they are trying to do it more prudently, working in the final days of the transfer window, where deals can sometimes be cheaper but also more chaotic.
+Chelsea still aim to win trophies but they are trying to do it more prudently, working in the final days of the transfer window.
+Deals can sometimes be completed at a lower price by that point, but they can also become more chaotic.